aws/aws-fpga/hdk/docs/clspec_013.md

 between the FPGAs.
 There are 4 inter-FPGA QSFP links.
 These links are x4 links (4 bi-directional lanes per link) running at 25Gb/s per lane.
-*Goal is 25Gb/s, based on signal integrity actual rate may be less than 25Gb/s.* The Shell takes care of abstracting most of the complexities of the serial links from the CL.
+*Goal is 25Gb/s, based on signal integrity actual rate may be less than 25Gb/s.* The Shell abstracts most of the complexities of the serial links from the CL.
 The Shell implements:

 -   Clock compensation